 Virginia Polytechnic Institute and State University (VirginiaTech) previewed its newly completed Indoor Athletic Training Facility (IATF) on August 15.
 Media and guests took a first look at the $18 million, 92,000-square-foot building, the latest addition to Virginia Tech’s sports facilities.

-“Former Virginia Tech Athletic Director Jim Weaver was the champion of the project and Hokie Football Coach Frank Beamer inspired the design,” said Fred Ortiz, associate principal with HKS Sports & Entertainment Group and the lead designer on the project.
+“Former Virginia Tech Athletic Director Jim Weaver was the champion of the project and Hokie Football Coach Frank Beamer inspired the design,” said Fred Ortiz, lead designer on the project.

 “This large training facility had to fit, not only its immediate context, but also with the collegiate gothic-style buildings on campus, “Ortiz added.
 Neighbors Cassell Coliseum and Merryman Center inspire the barrel-vaulted roof form, and column support details mimic Lane Stadium.